 All attempts to become another user using su are logged in the log file /var/adm/sulog (see sulog(4)).

-su uses pam(3PAM) for authentication, account management, and session management.
+su uses pam(3PAM) with the service name su for authentication, account management, and credential establishment.

 example% su bin

 To become user bin but change the environment to what would be expected if bin had originally logged in, execute: